csandman/cra-template-csandman/template/README.md

 - ESLint using the Airbnb style guide
-  - One exception to this is the all lowercase filenames as specified in the Google Javascript styleguide
+  - One exception to this is the all lowercase filenames as specified in the Google Javascript styleguide.
+I am not sure why Airbnb chooses to name all files in the same case as the component but it goes against the pattern of every package I've downloaded from NPM.
 - Prettier with mostly defaults other than `"singleQuote"` set to true
-- Absolute imports for your `src/` folder which allows you to import any project files with `import MyComponent from 'components/my-component`
+- Absolute imports for your `src/` folder
 - SCSS support with `node-sass`
+- Barreling for individual components to prevent the import syntax from being `import ComponentA from 'components/component-a/component-a'`

 ## Available Scripts